SWEG-2015EC-Batch/Coding-Geeks/ETS1422_15_Yodit_Girma/assignment answers 1-6.md

 cout<< " power of a given number is: "<<power;

-5, ANSWER FOR QUESTION NUMBER 5
+5, //ANSWER FOR QUESTION NUMBER 5
- problem description
+ . problem description
 #The problem is to create a program that takes input for an employee's name, weekly working hours, bonus rate per hour, and base salary.
 The program then calculates the employee's gross salary, net salary, and bonus payment.
 It also needs to apply a pension rate of 5% and a tax rate of 15% to the gross salary.
 The program should output the employee's name, gross salary, net salary, and bonus payment.
-.problem analysis
+. problem analysis
 input: employee name, weekly working hours, bonus rate per hour, and base salary.
 output: gross salary, net salary, bonus payment process :